sepsemi/unbound_ad_blocker/README.md

 * [requests](https://github.com/psf/requests)

 ### The project works as follows
-you have unbound compiled with --with-python you cloned the repositor to /usr/local/etc/unbound/ you will then run /usr/local/etc/unbound/blocker/bootstrap.py to create the sqllite3 database with around 6k domains to block Please know that this will cause unwanted blocks for example you won't be able to go to stackoverflow.com so white list it! you can whitelist a domain as follows i did not bother to write an interface for this yet, and most likely will not this is not pi-hole!
+You have unbound compiled with --with-python
+You cloned the repositor to /usr/local/etc/unbound/ You will then run /usr/local/etc/unbound/blocker/bootstrap.py to create the sqllite3 database with around 6k domains to block Please know that this will cause unwanted blocks for example you won't be able to go to stackoverflow.com so white list it! you can whitelist a domain as follows i did not bother to write an interface for this yet, and most likely will not this is not pi-hole!